 Palestine "Learn English" services

-Ooredoo companies have played a pioneering role in the provision of mobile education, with Ooredoo's Wataniya Mobile in Palestine recently launching "Learn English" services for mobiles that enable young people to develop key language skills.
+Ooredoo companies have played a pioneering role in the provision of mobile education, with Ooredoo's Wataniya Mobile in Palestine launching "Learn English" services for mobiles that enable young people to develop key language skills.

 Illiteracy, both traditional and digital, is a big barrier to development in Myanmar.
 In response, Ooredoo has transformed public libraries across Myanmar into modern community hubs that provide access to information and technology.
 To help educate communities on the benefits of connectivity, librarians at participating libraries receive critical training in the skills necessary to facilitate use of technology and to share understanding of the ways in which technology can improve people’s lives.